SanketVadchhak/MissingRuby-CLI/README.md

 - [Contributing](#contributing)
 - [License](#license)

----

-## Game Premise
+## 🕵️ Game Premise

-The Crimson Star ruby has been stolen.
+The Crimson Star ruby has been stolen from the museum vault.
-Three suspects had access to the vault:
+Your suspects, each with access, include:
 - Ms. Thorne, the curator
 - Mr. Finch, the security guard
 - Dr. Vance, the expert

-Players must gather clues throughout the museum, analyze evidence, and ultimately identify who orchestrated the theft—whether one person or a team effort.

----
+Utilize your investigative skills by exploring multiple locations, uncovering clues, and ultimately identifying the mastermind behind the theft.

-## Features
+## ✨ Features

 - Interactive CLI-based mystery gameplay
 - Three distinct locations to investigate